ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Rearranged device option for a better overview.
 * (sbormann) Added option noZoomOnHover for Icon (in device-options, section tile-behaviour (general) and, for all devices, in settings, section tile).
 * (sbormann) Added delay to visibility of badge to allow color-change happen before it appears.
+* (sbormann) Fixed min/max/step for number of url-parameters of widgets (which fixed range for FLOT-Chart).
+* (sbormann) Added PANEL_HIDE and the corresponding option Invert PANEL_HIDE to panel.
+* (sbormann) Added manifest.json.

 ### 1.5.7 (2021-01-24)
 * (sbormann) Fixed missing info.connection object.